zollman/zollman.github.io/README.md

 Once you have added the new blog post, it will be automatically included in the blog collection and displayed on the blog page of your website.

----
+## Deploy

-This documentation provides an overview of Astro Academia, instructions for creating a CV using the `cv.ts` file, guidance on using the `settings.ts` file, and information on where to find and add new blog posts.
+The template provides a workflow to deploy the website on Github pages as a static website.